Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 60 projects that may impact the area.
-Notable ones are The Star Residences Epsilon Tower, The Alfred, Sea Glass, and Amaya Broadbeach.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 60 projects that could impact this region.
+Notable ones are Victoria & Albert Broadbeach, Pacific Mermaid Beach, The Alfred, and Amaya Broadbeach.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.